googlearchive/firebase-dart/README.md

 in Dart classes.
 You'll need this implementation to build Firebase apps for the web.
 * The ```MojoFirebase``` implementation uses [Mojo](https://github.com/domokit/mojo) to wrap functionality provided by Firebase iOS and Android SDKs.
 You'll need this implementation to build Firebase apps with [Flutter](http:/flutter.io).

+Right now the MojoFirebase implementation is default, but you can change this in lib/firebase.dart.
+Once [dart-lang/sdk#24581](https://github.com/dart-lang/sdk/issues/24581) is fixed you'll get the right implementation automatically.

 #### Installing

 Follow the instructions on the [pub page](http://pub.dartlang.org/packages/firebase#installing).